bortiznine/Portfolio-Page/readme.md

 * **Use proper indentation and organize your code**.
 Chances are people will view your source!

-* You may use Bootstrap or other CSS frameworks if you would like but make sure you read thr documentation for it **thoroughly**.
+* You may use Bootstrap (or other CSS frameworks) if you would like but make sure you read the documentation for it **thoroughly**.

 ## Inspiration